COSC1107-CT/pytomata-marker/README.md

 > [!NOTE]
 > Notice that `uv run` identified an already-installed interpreter, identified and downloaded the required dependencies before running the `execute.py` script.
-> Refer to the [uv docs](https://docs.astral.sh/uv/) for details.
+> This output will only occur once, upon first invoking a script; refer to the [uv docs](https://docs.astral.sh/uv/) for details.

-To mark all the students in a submission folder:
+When a directory is supplied, all Python scripts inside that directory (non-recursively) are treated as student submissions:

 ```shell
 $ uv run execute.py tests/questions.py tests/submissions